Saturday, August 9, 2014

 Driving event registration is conducted online through MotorsporReg (MSR) at http://arpca.motorsportreg.com.
 We use MSR to manage the events and communicate with you about up-coming events as well as specific details about events for which you have registered.
 If you have not used MSR before there is a 2 step process:

 - Create a username, password and a profile which includes information about your cars and driving experience,

 - Register for specific events

 The earlier you sign up the better we are able to plan – there is limited downside.
 When registering for an event you will be asked for a credit card.
-We will not charge your credit card for the event until approximately 60 days before the event.
+We will not charge your credit card for the event until approximately 30 days prior to event.
 Due to significant track deposits, each event has a specific cancellation policy which can be found in the MSR registration.

 Keep your data current!
 It is important that we have a current valid email address for you.
 Please remember to update your information in the future should there be any changes.